SymfonyCasts/vue/sfcasts/ep1/dev-server.md

 When we originally started the Symfony web server, we started it with `symfony serve -d` and then `--allow-http`.
 This means that the web server supports https, but we're *allowed* to use http.
-Once we change to http in the URL... the AJAX call starts working!
+Once we change to http in the URL... the Ajax call starts working!

 If you have a more complex setup, like you need to change the host name or have CORS issues, check out the Encore dev-server docs or drop us a question in the